nferraz/st/README.md

 ### Usage

+    st <file>

     st [options] <file>

 #### Options

+If no options are used, "st" will print:

+    n min max sum mean sd

-The following options are available:
+For fine-grained control, the following options are available:

 ##### Output